 Prior to serving in this position, Hopkins was administrative director for the Master of Arts in Global Leadership (MAGL), Fuller’s first online degree program, enabling men and women in Christian leadership around the world to stay fully engaged in their ministries while studying primarily online.

-A scholar in the areas of leadership, postmodern mission, and missional ecclesiology, Hopkins has taught courses at both Pepperdine University and Fuller, primarily in the areas of leadership, and Christianity and culture.
+A scholar in the areas of leadership, postmodern mission, and missional ecclesiology, Hopkins has taught courses at both Pepperdine University and Fuller, primarily in the areas of leadership and of Christianity and culture.
 He has also pastored with local congregations for 17 years, ministering in New York, Oklahoma, New Hampshire, and California.
 In addition, Hopkins participated in three church-planting campaigns—serving as director of one—in Irkutsk, St. Petersburg, and Samara, Russia, during the mid-1990s.
-He has been published in various journals and magazines, including Evangelical Missions Quarterly, Restoration Quarterly, Campus Crosswalk, and Church Growth.

 - MC506: Leading a Missional Church

 - MP520: Contemporary Culture in Missiological Perspective

 - MT520: Biblical Foundations of Mission

 - MB774: Studying Contexts

 - MI772: Missiological Integration Seminar

 - “Leadership Development in a Seminary Context: The Case of Two In-Service Degrees at Fuller Theological Seminary,” Asian Missions Advance 49, October 2015, 13–18.